 The rings on the sides of the bit, often called cheeks, determine how your rein aids are transferred.
 Different styles offer varying levels of stability and signal.
 For instance, a loose-ring snaffle allows for more movement and can encourage a horse to relax its jaw, while a D-ring or eggbutt snaffle is more stable against the horse’s face, preventing pinching.
 These are all considered direct pressure bits), where the pressure you apply on the reins is felt directly in the mouth.
 Understanding how each style works helps you choose one that complements your riding style and clarifies your cues for your horse.

-Find the Right Bit for Your Horse
+How to Find the Perfect Bit for Your Horse

 Choosing the right bit is less about finding a single perfect solution and more about finding the right communication tool for you and your horse.
 It’s a thoughtful process that takes your horse's unique needs, your riding style, and your shared goals into account.
 Think of it as a key piece of your horse tack that helps translate your cues into clear signals your horse can understand.
 The best bit is one that allows for quiet communication, keeps your horse comfortable, and helps you both perform your best.